rkupferwpi/dataviz-project-template-proposal/README.md

 The visualization (viz) project I propose to create is on that shows by state the number of National Instant Check System (NICS) background checks that occured during selected years.
 The data NICS background check data was obtained from https://github.com/BuzzFeedNews/nics-firearm-background-checks.
 My primary goal is a map of the US that shows the NICS background check data for that state as a pop up when the user hovers over a state.
 Additionally, I'm creating a stacked bar chart to show the NICS background check data for each state.

+Here is some information on the data.
+The data contains four categories of background checks:
+1. Handguns
+2. Long guns
+3. Other
+4. Multiple

+Categories 1, 2, and 4 are self explanatory.
+Category 3 is not self explanatory but what other is are items that are frames (instead of completed firearms), National Firearms Act (NFA) weapons (ie, silencers, machine guns, etc...), and other firearms that are neither handguns nor long guns.
+The data ranges from years 1998 to 2023.

 ## Questions the VIZ will Answer